 Biological samples including blood, urine, hair, nails, saliva and placenta have been collected from study children and their parents since early pregnancy.
 Samples are divided and stored as multiple small aliquots to ensure the maximum possible use.
 Details of samples collected are summarised in the documents below.

-Samples are available for use in research projects as outlined in the ALSPAC access policy (PDF, 676kB).
-Samples are managed by the Bristol Bioresource Laboratory.
+Samples are available for use in research projects as outlined in the ALSPAC access policy (PDF, 869kB).
 We try to make the process of obtaining samples as smooth as possible - please download a summary of the process for obtaining approval to access samples (PDF, 47kB) to find out more.
+Samples are managed by the Bristol Bioresource Laboratories (BBL).
+The Quality Management System of BBL is certified to the International Standard ISO 9001.

 If you would like to use any samples in a project, please contact the laboratory at email@example.com to discuss the suitability of the samples before you submit your proposal.